Linear growth of quantum circuit complexity

-\emph{High-level overview of the proof of Theorem~\ref{theorem:linear growth}.} Consider fixing an $R$-gate architecture $A$, then choosing the gates in the architecture.
+Consider fixing an $R$-gate architecture $A$, then choosing the gates in the architecture.
 The resulting circuit implements some $n$-qubit unitary.
 All the unitaries implementable with $A$ form a set $\mathcal{U}(A)$.
-Our proof relies on $\mathcal{U}(A)$---namely, on the number of degrees of freedom in $\mathcal{U}(A)$.
+Our proof relies on properties of $\mathcal{U}(A)$---namely, on the number of degrees of freedom in $\mathcal{U}(A)$.
 We define this number as the architecture's \emph{accessible dimension}, $d_{A} = \dim \LParen \mathcal{U}(A) \RParen$ (Fig.~\ref{fig_Contraction_map}).
 The following section contains a formal definition; here, we provide intuition.
 As the $n$-qubit unitaries form a space of dimension $4^n$, $d_A \in [0, 4^n]$.
 The greater the $d_A$, the more space $\mathcal{U}(A)$ fills in the set of $n$-qubit unitaries.
-Our first technical result lower-bounds sufficiently connected architecture's accessible dimension: \begin{proposition} Let $A_T$ denote an architecture with $R=TL$ gates.
-Assume that $A_T$ consists of causal slices of $\leq L$ gates each.
+Considering $\mathcal{U}(A)$ circumvents the intractability of calculating a unitary's circuit complexity.
+To better understand the form of $\mathcal{U}(A)$, we study the set's dimension, which is the accessible dimension.
+Importantly, the accessible dimension enables us to compare the sets $\mathcal{U}(A)$ generated by different architectures.
+Distinct accessible dimensions imply that the lower-dimensional set has measure zero in the higher-dimensional set.
+As a proxy for quantum complexity, the accessible dimension plays a role similar to $t$-designs in Refs.~\cite{brandao2019models,brandao_efficient_2016}.
+Our first technical result lower-bounds sufficiently connected architecture's accessible dimension: \begin{proposition}[Lower bound on accessible dimension] Let $A_T$ denote an architecture formed by concatenating $T$ blocks of $\new{\leq} L$ gates each, each block containing a backwards light cone.
 The architecture's accessible dimension is lower-bounded as

 \end{proposition}